How a lot do DJI’s alleged safety vulnerabilities truly matter to public security officers?

 DJI has denied that it has despatched delicate US knowledge to the Chinese language authorities, however has stopped in need of saying it’s out of the query.

-However even though nearly all of respondents are at the least considerably involved, everybody appears to be utilizing DJI drones nonetheless.
+However although nearly all of respondents are at the least considerably involved, everybody appears to be utilizing DJI drones nonetheless.

 In accordance with the 2019 Fall Public Security UAS Survey from Droneresponders, 73% of public security businesses or organizations declare to be working a DJI Mavic drone.
 47% of respondents reported utilizing a DJI Matrice series, 46% the DJI Phantom series, and 37% the DJI Inspire series (respondents might reply a number of occasions if their departments had a number of drones).